 Are we monitoring right?

-I’m not faulting the tools or processes that in place today, mostly doing a good job of what we have asked them to do.
-I’m not here to pitch vendor against vendor, but rather to challenge a basic principle upon which our industry has spent billions of dollars.
-You see, cybersecurity monitoring as we do it now, is flawed, and we have created a false dependency that it can never live up to.
+I’m not faulting the tools or processes that are in place today, mostly doing a good job in what we have asked them to do.
+I’m not here to pitch vendor against vendor, but rather to challenge a basic principle upon which our profession has spent billions.
+You see, I believe cybersecurity monitoring as we do it now, is flawed, and we have established a false expectation that it will never be able live up to.

 But we’re not!
 This is the lie of monitoring.
 The only fact those beautiful dashboards are really able to impart is that they didn’t find anything.